Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 #### Manual function testing

-To ensure my site was working correctly I carried out some manual function testing as follows:
+To ensure my site was working correctly I carried out some manual function testing;

 **1. Site navigation**

 - I checked the site dropdown menu was working correcting by starting on the home-page and navigating around the site from and to every screen the user would be faced with.
-- I checked the scroll navigation arrows on the home-page was working by clicking through each section one by one.
+- I checked the scroll navigation arrows were working by clicking through each section one by one.
-- Links to external social platforms were checked by ensuring when clicked that the user would be navigated to the site based on the icon.
+- Links to external social platforms were checked by ensuring that when the icons were clicked the user would be navigated to the correct site opened on a new window.
+This was tested for every site page.

 **2. Hover, focus and active effects**